mikemartinez99/GDSC-Pixi-SOP/README.md

 ## Running RStudio With Pixi

+> [!IMPORTANT]
+> **Running RStudio through pixi is a bit more complicated.
+For starters, if you are running RStudio locally while referencing project paths from GMBSR as it is mounted (eg., from `/Volumes/`) your pixi environment **needs to be made locally, not on a Dartmouth HPC**.
+For this, I recommend having a folder somewhere on your mac called where project environments will be stored.
+This allows you to run RStudio locally and still document your project.
+Thank's to Pixi's multi-platform support, the environment can be replicated across machines and you can still use the networked folders on Discovery localled by mounting.**

 #### Adding RStudio Task

 To run RStudio through a pixi environment, add the following task to your `toml`